pactus-project/pactus-website/content/blog/2024-12-07-newsletter-november-2024.md

 ## Pactus Reaches 6 Million Transactions

 Pactus has processed over 6 million transactions!
-This significant milestone highlights the ongoing growth of our network, showcasing its resilience and the continued improvements in efficiency.
+This significant milestone underscores the ongoing growth of our network, showcasing its resilience and continuous improvements in efficiency.
+We remain committed to enhancing both performance and accessibility as we grow. showcasing its resilience and the continued improvements in efficiency.
 We remain committed to enhancing both performance and accessibility as we grow.